Tom Kapitany: Publications

+Honours and recognition

+In 1984, Kapitany received the Rod Tallis Memorial Youth Award from the Australian Region of the International Plant Propagators' Society (IPPS).

 Legal issues

 Around 2005, the Australian Federal Police raided Kapitany's collection located near Melbourne seizing over 600 kg of Chinese and Argentinian fossils, which were later repatriated to their home countries.
 In 2006, Kapitany was fined $US20,000 and sentenced to a year on probation after pleading guilty to illegally smuggling fossil dinosaur eggs from China to the US.
 Kapitany had been reportedly smuggling dinosaur eggs out of China since 1999 by mislabelling them as minerals, according to prosecutors.